Chiswick House and Gardens

 The gardens at Chiswick are the birthplace of the English Landscape Movement and have inspired countless gardens including New York's Central Park.

-The sumptuous interiors, created by William Kent, display a rich collection of old Master paintings.
-Open Sun – Wed and Bank Hols 10am – 6pm.
+The sumptuous interiors by William Kent display a rich collection of old Master paintings.
+Closed now until March 2016.

 Chiswick House Gardens

 Restored 18th Century Gardens, created by Lord Burlington and William Kent.
 Open daily from 7am until dusk – Free entry.

 The House and Gardens can be hired for a romantic wedding reception or as a spectacular event venue.

 Ten of the most beautiful and interesting objects to see in the House.

 Serving delicious sandwiches, soups, and modern British cooking.
 Open daily 8.30am – 3.30pm